ibexa/documentation-user/docs/content_management/create_edit_content_types.md

     When populating the patterns, you can use a schema with attributes which correspond to the identifiers of Fields that make up the content type.
-    This way, when Content Items of this type are created, their names and URL aliases are generated according to the defined pattern.
+    This way, when content items of this type are created, their names and URL aliases are generated according to the defined pattern.

     For example, if you enter `<short_title>` as a value of the **Content name